CSCI3100GroupProjectTutorApp/LanguageTutor/README.md

 ## Database

-Under `database/` directory, mongodb_utils is library for updating MongoDB database. sqlite is the implementation of local sqlite storage where the data can be accessed under the data folder in the root directory.
+Under `database/` directory, mongodb_utils is library for updating MongoDB database.

+sqlite is the implementation of local sqlite storage where the data can be accessed under the data folder in the root directory.

+There are 2 tables in the database.
+1. words: table to store the words offline
+2. sync_queue: a queue storing the operations record with words waiting to be updated to cloud database

 To check the content of the data :